ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/Copilot Chat Proctor Guide.markdown

 ## Workshop Overview

-This guide provides proctors with the structure and technical steps to facilitate a hands-on workshop for US Marine Corps personnel on using standalone Copilot Chat.
+This guide provides facilitators with the structure and technical steps to facilitate a hands-on workshop for US Marine Corps personnel on using standalone Copilot Chat.
 The workshop demonstrates six independent scenarios, each highlighting a unique Copilot capability in authentic "in garrison" contexts at USMC installations like Camp Lejeune, Camp Pendleton, or Quantico.

 ### Training Objectives
 - Demonstrate how to use standalone Copilot Chat to enhance productivity in Microsoft 365 applications without integrated features or web grounding.
 - Build skills in progressive prompt building, meta-prompting, and chain of reasoning for effective Copilot interactions.
-- Apply Copilot capabilities to real-world USMC tasks relevant to both Doer (E1-E4, O1-O2) and Manager (E5-E7, O3-O4) personas.
+- Apply Copilot capabilities to real-world USMC tasks relevant to both Doer (E1-E4, O1-O2) and Leader (E5-E7, O3-O4) personas.
 - Ensure participants can copy/paste between Copilot Chat and M365 apps in a secure DoD environment.

 ### Target Audience Description
-- **Personas:** Doers (junior Marines and officers performing tactical tasks) and Managers (NCOs and mid-grade officers overseeing operations).
+- **Personas:** Doers (junior Marines and officers performing tactical tasks) and Leaders (NCOs and mid-grade officers overseeing operations).
 - **Skill Level:** L100-L200 (beginner to intermediate familiarity with M365 apps and basic prompting).
 - **Environment:** In garrison at USMC bases, focusing on administrative, operational, and logistical duties.